supposedly/nutshell/README.md

 For the actual registration of a constant, all that matters is that its line in `@NUTSHELL` start with `<number>:` and contain anywhere a pair of `{braces}` that enclose the constant's name.
 The braced part and any whitespace separating it from the previous word will be removed from the final `@RULE` segment in the output file.

+### The `@COLORS` segment
+This segment allows multiple states with the same color to be defined on the same line as each other, and for a color to be written either as a triplet of base-10 `R G B` values, like in Golly, or as a hexadecimal color code.
+As a result of its allowing multiple colors, the "key/value" order, if you will, has been switched: the color now goes first on a line, followed by all the states it's assigned to.
+A [range](#ranges) sans parentheses/braces can be used here as well.

+For instance: `FFF: 2 4 6 8 10` says to assign the color `#FFFFFF` to states 2, 4, 6, 8, and 10, and can also be written
+as `FFF: 2+2..10` or `FFFFFF: 2+2..10` or `255 255 255: 2+2..10`.

-# The `@ICONS` segment
+### The `@ICONS` segment
-This segment is based around Golly's XRLE format instead of XPM data; the idea is that you're likely going to be in Golly anyway when you're fiddling with a rule, so it'll be easier to quickly copy/paste an RLE in and out of a blank Golly tab than it'd be to edit XPM images in your text editor.
-Icons are automatically centered & uniformly resized to the nearest Golly icon dimensions
+This segment is based around Golly's RLE format instead of XPM data; the idea is that you're likely going to be in Golly anyway when you're fiddling with a rule, so it'll be easier to quickly copy/paste an RLE in and out of a blank Golly tab than it'd be to edit XPM images in your text editor.
+Non-normalized icons are automatically centered & uniformly resized to the nearest Golly icon dimensions (7x7/15x15/31x31).
-(7x7/15x15/31x31).

-Each individual XRLE pattern listed represents one icon.
-To assign this icon to some cellstate, include the state (or its `@NUTSHELL`-defined constant) in a comment immediately above the icon's RLE pattern.
-Multiple cellstates can be assigned to by listing them individually (as long as each cellstate appears either with whitespace on both sides or with whitespace before and a comma after) or by including them in a [range literal](#ranges) (sans parentheses / curly brackets).
+Each individual XRLE pattern listed represents one icon, and to assign this icon to some cellstate, include the state (or its `@NUTSHELL`-defined constant) in a comment immediately above the icon's RLE pattern.
+Multiple cellstates can be assigned to by listing them individually (as long as each cellstate appears either with whitespace on both sides or with whitespace before and a comma after) or by describing them with a [range literal](#ranges) (sans parentheses / curly brackets).

 Before further explanation, a simple example: